cbrownstein-lambda/lambda-docs-mkdocs/docs/private-cloud/managed-kubernetes/getting-started.md

 ### Viewing your cluster

 When you log into the Rancher dashboard, you arrive at a page listing all clusters.
 In the cluster list, click **local**, which should be the only cluster in the list.
 You can also click the bull icon in the left nav to access the cluster.

 ### Managing your nodes

-To see an overview of your nodes, click **Cluster** in the left nav of your cluster dashboard and then click **Nodes**.
-The Nodes page appears.

-### Managing your nodes